 - Hop-On Hop-Off Bus Tour – A fun easy way to see a lot in a little time.
 You’ll have access to 3 different routes around the city.

 - Morning Tour to Sentosa and SEA Aquarium – Fun cable car ride to Sentosa island and visits to Butterfly Park, Insect Kingdom, and the SEA Aquarium.
 There’s also an evening tour (with a visit to Madame Tussauds).

-- River Safari and Night Safari Expedition – This wildlife park is the highlight of many people’s visit to Singapore.
+- River Safari and Night Safari Expedition – The highlight of many family visits to Singapore.
 You can also do them separately as a River Safari and Night Safari, but it you plan to do both you’ll save money by buying the combo ticket.